What Is the CCNA? An Entry-Level Networking Certification

 There are no prerequisites to take the exam, but training and some experience with computer networks are recommended.

-CCNA is a commonly requested IT certification, with over 400 job listings on Indeed that mention the certification in the UK as of July 2023 [2].
+CCNA is a commonly requested IT certification, with over 18,500 job listings on LinkedIn in India that mention the certification as of May 2023 [2].

 An online course like the Google IT Support Professional Certificate can be a good starting point to learn broadly about IT and network fundamentals as you consider certifications such as the CCNA.

-The CCNA exam costs £239, plus tax.
+The CCNA exam costs approximately ₹22,500 ($300 USD) plus tax [1].
 You can also use Cisco Learning Credits to purchase the exam.
 These are prepaid credits a company might buy so that their employees can tailor how to spend the credits on the Cisco platform to their preferences.

 CCNA certifications can be useful in landing both entry-level and higher-level networking positions.
-Here are some of the job titles that can request CCNA certifications, and how much they make on average in the UK.
+Here are some of the job titles that can request CCNA certifications, and how much they make on average in India.

 The Network+ certification is considered by many to be more foundational than the CCNA.
 The CCNA is known to cover more topics and go deeper into network material than the Network+.